johsteffens/beth/doc/bcore/btcl.md

 # BTCL - Beth Text Constructive Language

-# What it is
+## What it is

-BTCL is a simple and easy to use text based (functional) language to construct an object.
+BTCL is a simple and easy to use text based weakly typed functional language to construct an object.

 ## Constructive Language
 I use the term ***constructive language*** to specify a language specialized for object construction.
 It can be placed somewhere between mere markup and general purpose programming.
-It offers variables, operators and functions but lacks interactivity.
-It represents a state rather than a process.
+It offers variables, operators and functions but offers limited interactivity.
+It it intended to represent a state rather than a process.

-BTCL is by nature a weakly typed functional language.

 Specifically: